greenfieldhq/OLD-greenfieldhq.github.io/_posts/2015-05-18-elastic-search.md

 In one instance, Elasticsearch is being utilized for full-text search, multifield matching, and using its [percolator](https://www.elastic.co/guide/en/elasticsearch/reference/1.3/search-percolate.html) against millions of documents and it is instantaneous.
-Percolator is a larger subject than covered in this post that we are planning to discuss in a future, but for now, think of it as a way to implement saved searching functionality.
+Percolator is a larger subject than covered in this post that we are planning to discuss in the future, but for now, think of it as a way to implement saved searching functionality.
 A user can search on something, save that search, and when a new document is created, percolator functionality in Elasticsearch can tell you if the new